 Do this a few times an hour for the next day or two (do not give the dog the treat yet).
-Once the dog no longer lunges for the treat, then you can teach them the “OK ” command and give the dog the treat.
+Once the dog no longer lunges for the treat, you can teach them the “OK ” command and give the dog the treat.

-If you’ve never crate trained your dog, it may seem like you’re putting them in a little doggy jail, but you’ll find that most dogs actually enjoy having a crate.
+If you’ve never crate trained your dog, it may seem like you’re putting them in a little doggy jail, but you’ll find that most dogs enjoy having a crate.
 It gives them a safe place to go when they’re feeling anxious, and that’s very important for any pet.

-The last thing we’ll look over is something called exposure therapy, which is a common practice for anxiety treatment.
+The last thing we’ll discuss is something called exposure therapy, which is a common practice for anxiety treatment.
 This process is designed to expose your dog to its fears and help them overcome them.
 For some dogs, this may be anxiety around other dogs or people, loud noises, unfamiliar places, or a very particular phobia—like garbage trucks, which seem to be my dog’s Achilles heel.

 Exposure therapy takes gradual steps and should never involve “flooding” (putting your dog in highly stressful situations).
-If your dog has anxiety around other dogs then introduce them to one dog, then two, then three, etc. until they’re running laps in the dog park.
+If your dog has anxiety around other dogs, then introduce them to one dog, then two, then three, etc., until they’re running laps in the dog park.

-After learning commands, using a crate, and going through exposure therapy, your dog should be an absolute rock star; free from any anxiety or dominance-related issues.
+After learning commands, using a crate, and going through exposure therapy, your dog should be an absolute rock star, free from any anxiety or dominance-related issues.
 But, if you’re struggling with that or non-stop barking, it’s always smart to consider hiring a professional dog trainer for additional help.